Chemaclass/chemaclass.com/content/book/oeur/en/0-indice.md

   - At time
   - Of concern
   - Each different path
-  - To death
+  - On the death
 - [Chapter 4: June](@/book/oeur/en/04-2015-junio.md)
-  - Big Brother
+  - Older brother
-  - Finishing 22
+  - The 22's end
   - Solitaire
   - There are
-  - Create
+  - To create
 - Chapter 5: July
-  - Acts and words
+  - Actions and words
-  - Listen unnoticed
+  - To listen unnoticed
   - What is clear
 - Chapter 6: August
-  - It's all stages
+  - Everything is stages
   - Whose world is it?
   - Your sense
-  - When I try I say
+  - To the intention, I say
 - Chapter 7: September
   - God exists: it's me, and you too
   - I needed to dream
-  - The art of thought
+  - The art of thinking
-  - Be Right
+  - Be right
 - Chapter 8: October
   - Above good and evil
   - What are we?